Skip to main content

 ;response update response (message), (response)

-This command updates the strict setting for the response.
+This command updates the loose setting for the response.

 The message and the choice must be separated with a comma (,).